The Short Answer

 How It Works

 The film is a clear plastic sheet that you attach to the window frame with double-sided tape, then shrink tight with a hairdryer.
-Once applied, it creates a sealed air gap between the film and the glass — and it's that trapped air that does the insulating, not the film itself.
+Once applied, it creates a sealed air gap between the film and the glass.
+It's that trapped air that does the insulating, not the film itself.
 Air is a poor conductor of heat, so the gap acts as a thermal buffer, slowing heat loss from the warm room to the cold glass.

 It's the same principle as double glazing, just with a plastic film instead of a second pane of glass.
 It won't last as long and it doesn't look as neat, but the physics are solid.